Our farm

 Bees

-Paradise Meadows is home to 80 or so bee hives.
+Paradise Meadows is home to ~30 bee hives.
 In Hawaii, we have flowers blooming year round, and our bees produce honey in every season.
 Bees are opportunity feeders, which means they will range up to 1.5 miles from their hive, when necessary, to find a food source.
 When food (that is, nectar and pollen) is abundant, bees will tend to stay closer to the hive, selecting from among the array of flowers blooming.
-To learn more about bees in general, and specifically about the challenges of keeping bees (aka apiculture) in Hawaii, click here.

 Coffee

-The folks at Paradise Meadows are all coffee lovers, and that love shows in the quality of the award-winning coffee we call The Local Buzz.
-Our coffee is the result of taking 3 types of 100% Hawaiian Ka'u beans (Arabica Typica, Red Caturra and Yellow Caturra) and blending them to produce an extraordinarily smooth yet complex coffee.
-100% of our trees (and, therefore, 100% of our beans) are grown in the Ka'u district of the Big Island of Hawaii at elevations ranging from 1800' - 2000' above sea level, and our soil is unusually deep and rich relative to other parts of the island (including Kona).
+The folks at Paradise Meadows are all coffee lovers (except Chris, he’s weird), and that love shows in the quality of the award-winning coffee we call Hawaii’s Local Buzz.
+Our coffee is the result of taking 3 types of 100% Hawaiian Arabica beans (Arabica Typica, Red Caturra and Yellow Caturra) and blending them to produce an extraordinarily smooth yet complex coffee.
+100% of our trees (and, therefore, 100% of our beans) are grown in the Ka’u district of the Big Island of Hawaii at elevations ranging from 1800′ – 2200′ above sea level, and our soil is unusually deep and rich relative to other parts of the island (including Kona).

 We hand-pick and hand-process all of our coffee from cherry to roasted beans.
-The beans, once liberated from the surrounding cherry, dry in the warm Hawaiian sun before heading to the milling, grading and roasting process, which is done in a state-of-the-art facility.
-Our coffee is always small-batch roasted so that we can be certain that we're bringing you the very freshest coffee possible.
+Our coffee is available in 3 roasts (Light, Medium and Dark) and is always small-batch roasted so that we can be certain that we’re bringing you the very freshest coffee possible.
+We also have Peaberry and Extra Fancy coffee and green coffee for home roasting available for sale at the farm and on our website.

 Aquaponics